 “There’s a special spirit here that resonates,” he says, “because of what happened here.”

-Even though they still represent a tiny fraction of the overall population in the rapidly growing area, the population of the Mormon Church community has doubled in recent years.
+Even though they still represent a tiny fraction of the overall population in the rapidly growing area, the population of the church community has doubled in recent years.
 In Clay County, their numbers have jumped since 2010 from 1,082 to 1,953.

 Good jobs, spacious building lots and top-notch schools are attractions.